Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: The OpenHPI Quantum Channel and the curriculum on Quantum Computing

 The biggest challenge for the content design of the courses was the different and heterogeneous prior knowledge of the participants.
-As the courses are aimed at a broad audience, only minimal mathematical and physical knowledge could be required.
+As the courses are aimed at such an audience, only minimal mathematical and physical knowledge could be required.
 On the other hand, the aim of the course series was for participants to have a deeper understanding and overview of current topics after successfully completing the curriculum.
-The bridge between minimal prior knowledge and deeper understanding at the end of the curriculum was built by choosing the contents of the courses as follows.\\
+The bridge between minimal prior knowledge and deeper understanding at the end of the curriculum was built by choosing the contents of the courses as follows.

-In the introductory module series, the first module (Intro 1) introduces logical qubits, the elementary gates X, Z, H, and CNOT, and the gate model for the description of algorithms.
-Since the cube model for illustration \cite{Just2020, Just2022} is used, this very quickly familiarized the participants with quantum phenomena known from the press such as superposition and entanglement.
+In the introductory course series, the first course (Intro 1) introduces logical qubits, the elementary gates X, Z, H, and CNOT, and the gate model for the description of algorithms.
+Since the cube model for illustration \cite{Just2020,Just2022} (see appendix) is used, this very quickly familiarized the participants with quantum phenomena known from the press such as superposition and entanglement.
 In the second course (Intro 2), the algorithm for teleportation is presented.
-Then elementary mathematical description tools ($2^n\times 2^n$-matrices, the operations of matrix multiplication and tensoring, and complex numbers) are introduced.
+Then elementary mathematical description tools ($2^{n} \times 2^{n}$-matrices, the operations of matrix multiplication and tensoring, and complex numbers) are introduced.
 Formal definitions are deliberately omitted.
 The focus is on examples and applications to give the participants an intuitive understanding of the concepts.
-The third module (Intro 3) deals with quantum oracles and the phenomenon of phase kickback, again taking advantage of the quantum cube for visualizing abstract algorithmic concepts.
+The third course (Intro 3) deals with quantum oracles and the phenomenon of phase kickback, again taking advantage of the quantum cube for visualizing abstract algorithmic concepts.
 These two concepts form the basis of many classical quantum algorithms.
-A brief excursion into adiabatic quantum computing concludes the introductory module series. \\
+A brief excursion into adiabatic quantum computing concludes the introductory course series.